-How to Tell If and When Your Dog Is in Heat
+How to Tell When Your Dog Is in Heat

 When we say that your dog is in heat, it means that she is undergoing changes to her body so that she will attract male dogs, get bred, and have puppies.

 Your dog will first come into heat when she is still a puppy.
-With toy breeds it may be as early as 4 months, but with giant breeds it may not happen until their second year.
-The first heat cycle is usually kind of mild though, so, unless your front door becomes a gathering place for the neighborhood male dogs, you may not even notice your dog´s first heat cycle.
+With toy breeds it may be as early as four months, but with giant breeds it may not happen until their second year.
+The first heat cycle is usually kind of mild though, so, unless your front door becomes a gathering place for the neighborhood male dogs, you may not even notice your dog's first heat cycle.

-The first sign you will notice, long before any physical changes, are a few personality changes.
+The first sign you will notice, long before any physical changes, are a few changes in your dog's demeanor.
 She may be nervous, shy, more affectionate than usual, or even aggressive.
 There is really no way to tell how a dog is going to act.
 As she gets closer to coming in to heat she will have a swollen vulva; some dogs will even have swollen nipples.
-For about a week before she starts spotting your dog will urinate every chance she gets when you walk her—this is her way of alerting the other dogs in the area that she will soon be ready to breed.
+For about a week before she starts spotting, your dog will urinate every chance she gets when you walk her—this is her way of alerting the other dogs in the area that she will soon be ready to breed.

 Bleeding in the house is one of the best reasons to get your dog spayed.
 If you do not want to have her spayed for some reason, doggie diapers are available and will cover her up so that she does not stain the carpet or furniture.
 The diapers have to be removed every time you take her outside since, if you do not, she will urinate in the diaper and ruin it.

 When Should I Allow My Dog to Breed?